-This seems to work well, too, when the mother holds the position through three contractions in a row.
+The mother holds the position through three contractions in a row.

 I first noticed the woman in “The Long Labor that Wasn’t” doing this in her birthing tub and asked her to continue with it.
 I’ve since suggested it for other women in the birth tub.

 Other uses of Walcher’s are during a breech birth or shoulder dystocia.
 Those uses are not listed here, as the provider would have to have a clear understanding of the application of Walcher’s in those situations.
 This page is more general.

 Here is a story that starts on the page that describes the Sidelying Release, it finishes here because the persevering mother used Walcher’s in the water tub during her pushing stage of labor: